 Whilst commercial grade (typically 95 % purity) LiAlH₄ is routinely used super-stoichiometrically as a reducing agent in both organic and inorganic research laboratories, pure LiAlH₄ (that is actually colourless and completely soluble in Et₂O) is essential for stoichiometric reactions where is it more commonly used as the source of aluminium (i.e. to make AlH₃ or Al(ORᶠ)₄ weakly-coordinating anions).

 Step 1: Transfer the commercial grade, grey LiAlH₄ into a filter frit equipped with a large Schlenk flask and magnetic stir bar.
 This is easiest to do in a glovebox as it ensures that the glassware is sufficiently dry and free of air which is essential for later steps.
 Adding a stir bar to the crude LiAlH₄ in the frit allows for better mixing and extraction.
 Cycle the glassware onto the Schlenk line.

 Step 2: Replace the Schlenk cap with a rubber septum under a flow or inert gas and then extract the LiAlH₄ with portions of Et₂O via cannula transfer.
 Five 100 mL portions of Et₂O should give at least 90% recovery of pure LiAlH₄ (from 20-25 grams of crude material).

-Step 3: Filter the LiAlH₄ slurry through the frit and then repeat the extraction/filtration process.
+Step 3: Filter the LiAlH₄ slurry through the frit and then repeat the extraction/filtration process (see above).

-Once all of the Et₂O has been removed, the pure LiAlH₄ should be a colourless or very pale grey solid that can then be isolated in the glovebox.
+Once all of the Et₂O has been removed, the pure LiAlH₄ should be a colourless or very pale grey solid that can then be isolated and stored in the glovebox.